Volunteers & Donors

 Barbara worked as a writer, reviewer, copyeditor and illustrator in the medical/health field, but her interest in children’s books led her to review books for a professional journal of children’s literature and The Advertiser online.

 Barbara was a member of various children’s literature groups including the CBC and SCBWI for many years, completing a Masters degree in children’s literature during this time.
+She prints cloth books for very young children and likes drawing from nature.

 Elizabeth Hutchins